snet-al/exam_html-css-js-react-vue/README.md

   The base of react is an extension of html, so a mechanism for creating new html components.
   After you are done with the changes, you will make a Pull Request to the repo from this branch.

+#### 2.1 To the same branch with the name {username}_main_react_components
+  We will start separating the components of UI.
+Inside the components folder create a new folder UI and place there the UI components.

 ### 3. Create another branch with the name {username}_main_react-pages

   The purpose of this is to add a PAGES folder to your react app.